bakerstu/openmrn/applications/load_test/README.md

 There is a shared driver for computing CPU load under FreeRTOS using a sampling technique.
-The sampler shall be a hardware timer resource that ticks independently of the FreeRTOS system tick, and upon each tick we sample whatthe CPU is doing:
+The sampler shall be a hardware timer resource that ticks independently of the FreeRTOS system tick, and upon each tick we sample what the CPU is doing:
 - is it in the IDLE thread?
 - is it in a specific application thread?